Paul Cézanne: Exhibition at Les XX 1890 and first solo exhibition in Paris in 1895

 Cézanne lived in Paris and increasingly in Aix without his family.
 Renoir visited him there in January 1888 and they worked together in Jas de Bouffan's studio.
-In 1890, Cézanne contracted diabetes; the illness made it even more difficult for him to deal with his fellow human beings.
+In 1890, Cézanne developed diabetes; the illness made it even more difficult for him to deal with his fellow human beings.
 Cézanne spent a few months in Switzerland with her and his son Paul in the hope that the troubled relationship with Hortense could be stabilized.
 The attempt failed, so he returned to Provence, with Hortense and Paul fils going to Paris.
 Financial need prompted Hortense's return to Provence but in separate living quarters.
 Cézanne moved in with his mother and sister.
-In 1891 he turned to Catholicism.
+In 1891, he turned to Catholicism.

-In the same year he exhibited three of his works at the group Les XX in Brussels.
+In the same year, he exhibited three of his works at the group Les XX in Brussels.
 The Société des Vingt, short Les XX or Les Vingt, was an association founded around 1883 by Belgian artists or artists living in Belgium, including Fernand Khnopff, Théo van Rysselberghe, James Ensor and the siblings Anna and Eugène Boch.

-In May 1895 he attended Monet's exhibition at the Durand-Ruel Gallery with Pissarro.
+In May 1895, he attended Monet's exhibition at the Durand-Ruel Gallery with Pissarro.
 He was enthusiastic but later, significantly, identified 1868 as Monet's strongest period, when he was even more influenced by Courbet.
 With his fellow student from the Académie Suisse, Achille Emperaire, Cézanne went to the area around the village of Le Tholonet, where he lived in the "Château Noir", which is located on the Montagne Sainte-Victoire.
 He often took the mountains as a theme in his paintings.
 He rented a hut at the nearby Bibémus quarry; Bibémus became another motif for his paintings.